jordanfb/PicoCADToolKit/README.md

 - - [ ] Rotate face normals (physically, not by swapping the vertices)
 	- needs face selection though... hmmmm.
 - - [ ] Consider changing around the output_save_text function of a picoSave to use the parsed header functions not the original text
+- - [ ] Round to Nearest N button to let people round their vertices to the nearest value of their choice.
+- - [ ] Round to N decimal places as well would work better for rotated objects and still reduce file size
+- - [ ] Delete unused UV coordinates (i.e. if the face has no-texture enabled) to save space!

 # Changelogs: